What is

 1. Your genetics or family history

-5. Cancer treatment, particularly for breast cancer survivors whose lymph nodes were removed.
-In fact, a new study shows that one third of women who've survived colon, uterine or ovarian cancer go on to develop lymphedema.
+6. Cancer treatment, particularly for breast cancer survivors whose lymph nodes were removed.
+In fact, a new study from JAMA Network shows that one third of women who've survived colon, uterine or ovarian cancer go on to develop lymphedema.
 (Sadly, black women have a higher risk of lymphedema following breast cancer surgery when compared to women of other races.)

 Regardless of the cause of lymphedema, it’s important to seek medical attention at the first sign of swelling.
 After all, the condition is progressive.
 And, if left untreated, your swelling could become both very painful and debilitating.